Kaituna River: History

 The Okere Falls Power Station was established at the source of the river in 1901, as the first generating plant built by the New Zealand government.
-Several proposals for a larger power station have been considered, however the high cost of these projects has meant that none have been built to date.
+Several proposals for a larger power station have been considered, but the high cost of those projects has meant that none have been built to date.
 The power station operated until 1936.

 In 1907, a major flood led to the river bypassing the Maketu Estuary and flowing directly into the Bay of Plenty.
 In 1922, Ford's Cut was constructed between the river and Maketu Estuary as an attempt to direct floodwaters towards the estuary.
 A new channel directly into the ocean, the Te Tumu Cut, was constructed in 1956.
-By the 1980s, this had led to significant ecological degradation of the Maketu Estuary.
+By the 1980s, that had led to significant ecological degradation of the Maketu Estuary.

-During the 1960s and 1980s, much of the river catchment underwent significant drainage works, where the river and its tributaries were straightened and stopbanks were constructed.
+During the 1960s and 1980s, much of the river catchment underwent significant drainage works.
+The river and its tributaries were straightened and stopbanks were constructed.

-During the 1970s Lake Rotorua was becoming eutrophic under heavy nutrient loadings, leading the Ministry of Works to propose diverting some sewage flow into the Kaituna River.
+During the 1970s, Lake Rotorua was becoming eutrophic under heavy nutrient loadings, leading the Ministry of Works to propose diverting some sewage flow into the Kaituna River.
 Local iwi objected however, and filed a claim with the Waitangi Tribunal.
 Their objections included the insult to other iwi (leading to loss of mana) and destruction of the rivers mauri (life force or essence) which they believed would destroy its ability to sustain aquatic life.
-The Ministry of Works report however stated that the mauri concept was essentially religious in nature and not scientifically verifiable, while on the other hand diluting the waste would help prevent excess pollution and keep costs at a reasonable level.
-In Māori culture religion and science are not treated separately as they tend to be in Western culture.
+However, the Ministry of Works report stated that the mauri concept was essentially religious in nature and not scientifically verifiable, while on the other hand, diluting the waste would help prevent excess pollution and keep costs at a reasonable level.
+In Māori culture, religion and science are not treated separately as they tend to be in Western culture.
 In 1990 however, the Rotorua Land Treatment Scheme saw an upgrade to treatment facilities to remove 80% of nitrogen and phosphorus from the effluent, and land application to reduce eutrophication and satisfy Māori cultural wishes.
 This has led to better environmental, economic and cultural outcomes for all parties.

 In 1982, the Ōkere Gates were constructed at the source of the river, to regulate the flow of water between Lake Rotoiti and the Kaituna River.

 In 2008 there was a consultation regarding the installation of a new 13.5 MW hydro electric power dam below the river at the end of Trout Pool Road.
 This would involve the creation of a man made dam and the flooding of some land, destroying a section of river known as "Awesome Gorge" and leaving the section known as "Gnarly Gorge" with a highly reduced flow.
 Kayaking and rafting groups and local iwi raised objections.
 The Department of Conservation granted a concession for the project in December 2007.